Cathode ray tube: Implosion

-If the glass wall is damaged, atmospheric pressure can implode the vacuum tube into dangerous fragments which accelerate inward and then spray at high speed in all directions.
-Although modern cathode-ray tubes used in TVs and computer displays have epoxy-bonded face-plates or other measures to prevent shattering of the envelope, CRTs must be handled carefully to avoid injury.
+If the glass wall is damaged, atmospheric pressure can implode the vacuum tube into dangerous fragments that accelerate inward and then spray at high speed in all directions.
+Although modern cathode ray tubes used in TVs and computer displays have epoxy-bonded face-plates or other measures to prevent shattering of the envelope, CRTs must be handled carefully to avoid injury.